Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 I am seeking Master/PhD opportunities in control science and engineering for the 2026 semester.

 # 🔥 News
+-  *2025.07*: &nbsp;🎉⚽ The team placed third in the RoboCup.
+-  *2025.05*: &nbsp;🎉⚽ The team won the First Prize in the RoboCup China Open.
 -  *2025.03*: &nbsp;🎉⚽ The team has qualified for the RoboCup World Championship.
--  *2025.03*: &nbsp;🎉🤖 Completed the paper and submitted it to IROS.
 -  *2024.11*: &nbsp;🎉🎖️ Successfully participated in RoboCup Brazil Open and achieved the sixth place in the world.
 -  *2024.07*: &nbsp;🎉🖥️ Became a visiting student at the MMLab of ShanghaiTech University.
+-  *2024.05*: &nbsp;🎉 ⚽ The team won the First Prize and placed third in the RoboCup China Open.
 # 📝 Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Journal of Process Control (Q2,top)</div><img src='images/publications/jpc.png' alt="sym" width="100%"></div></div>